 This type of drainage system is one that will be familiar to most homeowners.
 It is highly effective when it comes to keeping foundations dry and safe from water damage and basement flooding.
 In the past, materials like brittle clay pipe and inadequate plastic tubing have been used for this system.
 These days, however, thanks to the use of superior PVC pipe, footing drainage systems last much longer and are far more effective than ever before.
 This type of perimeter drainage is also referred to as weeping, or drain tile system.

 Keeping your yard safe from flooding and standing water can easily be accomplished with a French drain system.
 This type of perimeter drainage is ideal for yards with mostly flat surfaces, where water accumulates in standing pools rather than naturally draining away.
 Like a footing drain system, the French drain uses a pipe to divert and carry water where it can safely drain.

-Without a properly installed and maintained gutter system, you will likely run into issues like roof leaks which lead to ceiling and possible structural damage in your home.
+Without a proper perimeter drainage system installed and maintained gutter system, you will likely run into issues like roof leaks which lead to the ceiling and possible structural damage in your home.
 With proper drainage from the perimeter of your roof and away from your walls, a gutter and downspout drain will go a long way towards keeping the roof over your head dry and intact.